frankhjung/article-quickcheck/quickcheck.md

 used to generate that test is reported, and can then be used to reproduce the same test inputs.

 ## Code Examples

 So, what does this look like in real code?
-Marlo uses Java for development of digital solutions, so the first examples are based on the Java JUnit-QuickCheck package.
+I have used Java for development of digital solutions, so the first examples are based on the Java JUnit-QuickCheck package.